 - Sec.
-106. Minnesota Statutes 2018, section 253B.20, subdivision 6, is amended to read: - Subd.
-6. Notice to physician.
-The head of the treatment facility or program shall notify the physician of any committed person at the time of the patient's discharge or provisional discharge, unless the patient objects to the notice. - Sec.
-107. Minnesota Statutes 2018, section 253B.21, subdivision 1, is amended to read: - Subdivision 1.
+103. Minnesota Statutes 2018, section 253B.20, subdivision 4, is amended to read: - Subd.
+4. Aftercare services.
+Prior to the date of discharge or provisional discharge of any committed person, the designated agency of the county of financial responsibility, in cooperation with the head of the treatment facility, state-operated treatment program, or community-based treatment program, and the patient's physician mental health professional, if notified pursuant to subdivision 6, shall establish a continuing plan of aftercare services for the patient including a plan for medical and psychiatric treatment, nursing care, vocational assistance, and other assistance the patient needs.
+The designated agency shall provide case management services, supervise and assist the patient in finding employment, suitable shelter, and adequate medical and psychiatric treatment, and aid in the patient's readjustment to the community. - 67.18 Sec.
+104. Minnesota Statutes 2018, section 253B.20, subdivision 6, is amended to read: - Subd.
+6. Notice to physician mental health professional.
+The head of the treatment facility, state-operated treatment program, or community-based treatment program shall notify the physician mental health professional of any committed person at the time of the patient's discharge or provisional discharge, unless the patient objects to the notice. - Sec.
+105. Minnesota Statutes 2018, section 253B.21, subdivision 1, is amended to read: - Subdivision 1.
 Administrative procedures.
-If the patient is entitled to care by any agency of the United States in this state, the commitment warrant shall be in triplicate, committing the patient to the joint custody of the head of the treatment facility or program and the federal agency.
-If the federal agency is unable or unwilling to receive the patient at the time of commitment, the patient may subsequently be transferred to it upon its request. - Sec.
-108. Minnesota Statutes 2018, section 253B.21, subdivision 2, is amended to read: - Subd.
+If the patient is entitled to care by any agency of the United States in this state, the commitment warrant shall be in triplicate, committing the patient to the joint custody of the head of the treatment facility, state-operated treatment program, or community-based treatment program and the federal agency.
+If the federal agency is unable or unwilling to receive the patient at the time of commitment, the patient may subsequently be transferred to it upon its request.

+Sec.
+106. Minnesota Statutes 2018, section 253B.21, subdivision 2, is amended to read:

+Subd.
 2. Applicable regulations.
-Any person, when admitted to an institution of a federal agency within or without this state, shall be subject to the rules and regulations of the federal agency, except that nothing in this section shall deprive any person of rights secured to patients of state state-operated treatment programs, treatment facilities, and community-based treatment programs by this chapter. - Sec.
-109. Minnesota Statutes 2018, section 253B.21, subdivision 3, is amended to read: - Subd.
+Any person, when admitted to an institution of a federal agency within or without this state, shall be subject to the rules and regulations of the federal agency, except that nothing in this section shall deprive any person of rights secured to patients of state state-operated treatment programs, treatment facilities, and community-based treatment programs by this chapter.

+Sec.
+107. Minnesota Statutes 2018, section 253B.21, subdivision 3, is amended to read:

+Subd.
 3. Powers.
-The chief officer of any treatment facility operated by a federal agency to which any person is admitted shall have the same powers as the heads of treatment facilities state-operated treatment programs within this state with respect to admission, retention of custody, transfer, parole, or discharge of the committed person. - Sec.
-110. Minnesota Statutes 2018, section 253B.212, subdivision 1, is amended to read: - Subdivision 1.
+The chief officer of any treatment facility operated by a federal agency to which any person is admitted shall have the same powers as the heads of treatment facilities state-operated treatment programs within this state with respect to admission, retention of custody, transfer, parole, or discharge of the committed person.

+Sec.
+108. Minnesota Statutes 2018, section 253B.212, subdivision 1, is amended to read:

+Subdivision 1.
 Cost of care; commitment by tribal court order; Red Lake Band of Chippewa Indians.
-The commissioner of human services may contract with and receive payment from the Indian Health Service of the United States Department of Health and

-Human Services for the care and treatment of those members of the Red Lake Band of Chippewa Indians who have been committed by tribal court order to the Indian Health Service for care and treatment of mental illness, developmental disability, or chemical dependency.
-The contract shall provide that the Indian Health Service may not transfer any person for admission to a regional center state-operated treatment program unless the commitment procedure utilized by the tribal court provided due process protections similar to those afforded by sections 253B.051 to 253B.051.
+The commissioner of human services may contract with and receive payment from the Indian Health Service of the United States Department of Health and Human Services for the care and treatment of those members of the Red Lake Band of Chippewa Indians who have been committed by tribal court order to the Indian Health Service for care and treatment of mental illness, developmental disability, or chemical dependency.
+The contract shall provide that the Indian Health Service may not transfer any person for admission to a regional center state-operated treatment program unless the commitment procedure utilized by the tribal court provided due process protections similar to those afforded by sections 253B.05 253B.051 to 253B.10.